-The ophthalmologist should ensure that the patient is informed of relevant examination findings and the need for further evaluation, testing, treatment, or follow-up. (high quality, strong recommendation) Also, relevant ophthalmic findings should be shared with the patient's primary care physician or other specialists, as appropriate. (high quality, strong recommendation) For a patient with systemic abnormalities, the ophthalmologist may advise further evaluation or referral, as appropriate. (high quality, strong recommendation)
+The ophthalmologist should ensure that the patient is informed of relevant examination findings and any need for further evaluation, testing, treatment, or follow-up.
+Also, relevant ophthalmic findings should be shared with the patient's primary care physician or other specialists, as appropriate.
+For a patient with systemic abnormalities, the ophthalmologist may advise further evaluation or referral, as appropriate.

-Vision rehabilitation attempts to restore as much functional ability as possible,160 and patients with reduced visual function may be referred for vision rehabilitation and social services.161 (high quality, strong recommendation) More information on vision rehabilitation, including materials for patients, is available at www.aao.org/smart-sight-low-vision.
+Vision rehabilitation attempts to restore as much functional ability as possible, and patients with reduced visual function may be referred for vision rehabilitation and social services (see Vision Rehabilitation PPP).
+More information on vision rehabilitation, including materials for patients, is available at www.aao.org/smart-sight-low-vision.